kinsiv/ProsperLoans_Analysis/README.md

 ### Proposed Red Flag System
 *Prosper Rating is a numeric scale which summarizes financial aspects of a customer, from their loan request.
 Lower scores have more cash associated with the loan.*

 3. Credit scores are heavily weighed against a person's bankcard utilization, as higher ratios are found sooner to default on loans.
 The chart shows how Poor & Fair utilize credit exceedingly more than counterparts.
-These customers should be restricted to basic loan amounts.
+These customers should have restricted loan amounts.
 They have an average (%) of .657, confidence interval of [.649, .665] with a CL of 97.5%.

 ![image](https://github.com/kinsiv/ProsperLoans_Analysis/assets/89998643/d7d49c78-597f-4ea6-83ca-2a41a291f77d)